Your cart is currently empty!

 Focusing on marital intimacy, Samara demystifies many social taboos and translates these onto large, bold, and colorful canvases that are both remarkable social statements and beautiful artistic constructs.
 Frank conversations with women form the backbone of her work that transcends the private space into the realm of the public.
 Often depicting the aftermath of sexual encounters, Samara’s paintings are remarkable visual metaphors of the lives of Palestinian women existing in restricted environments, cramped and constrained by internal traditions and by external forces.

-Samara has participated in a number of exhibitions including Conte
+Samara has participated in several exhibitions, including Conte